pubannotation/pubannotation/docs/annotation-server-api.md

 to produce annotation to the text, and to respond with the annotation.

-Making a request with both a piece of text and source DB / source ID specification is redundant and may cause a conflict: the piece of text supplied to the server may be different from the text fetched by the source DB / source ID.
+When a request is made with both a piece of text and a specification of source DB / source ID, the former should take precedence, and the latter should be treated as redundant fields.

-Therefore, in the case, to prevent unexpected consequence, the server must respond with the status code 400 (Bad Request).
+When a request is made with some redundant fields, the server is expected to ignore them for its processing, but to include all of them in the response.
+In other words, when the server receives a request with a json object, it is expected return the json object as it is, changing only the annotation fields, e.g., denotations, relations, and modifications.

 ### Output